Sudden cardiac arrest care at Mayo Clinic

-Mayo doctors trained in cardiovascular medicine (cardiologists) and cardiovascular surgery (cardiovascular surgeons), as well as doctors from other specialties, work together to evaluate and treat people who have had sudden cardiac arrest or who have other heart rhythm conditions.
+Mayo doctors trained in cardiovascular medicine (cardiologists) and cardiovascular surgery (cardiovascular surgeons) and other health care providers work together to evaluate and treat people who have had sudden cardiac arrest or who have other heart rhythm conditions.

 Advanced diagnosis and treatment

-Mayo Clinic's large team of highly experienced heart rhythm doctors uses the most advanced diagnostic tests and technology to identify those at risk of sudden cardiac arrest.
-Mayo Clinic doctors in the Heart Rhythm Clinic evaluate and treat heart rhythm problems and their complications.
+Mayo Clinic's large team of highly experienced heart rhythm health care providers uses the most advanced diagnostic tests and technology to identify those at risk of sudden cardiac arrest.
+Mayo Clinic care providers in the Heart Rhythm Clinic evaluate and treat heart rhythm problems and their complications.